7 Gift Ideas for Graduates Under $15!

 7. Those with green thumbs will love this fun planter you can write on.

-While you’ll have to spend some extra dough if you want to have an actual plant in it, we think it will make a great gift idea!
+While you’ll have to spend some extra dough if you want to have an actual plant in it, we think it would make a great gift idea!
 Might I suggest going with a succulent?
 That way even those without green thumbs will have something to make them smile without the worry of keeping it alive.

 Hip Tip: Did you know that college students can score a FREE Amazon Prime membership for 6 months?!